Skip to main content

 Next circles:

-Smashbook, cards, watercolor paper, washi tape, gluestick, collage materials, favorite colors and mark making tools
+Bring your Smashbook, cards, watercolor paper, washi tape, gluestick, card making and soul collage materials, scissors, favorite colors and mark making tools, Red ribbon or Thread

 Young Elders - Orange series #1